The heater and stones are the heart of a sauna and the convective loop and löyly cavity they create are its soul.

 - More Direct Radiant Heat.
 In a sauna we want convective heat, not direct radiant heat.
 The larger the heater (electric or wood) the more direct radiant heat it produces.
 This isn’t so much of a problem if the heater is sized properly so that larger heaters have larger spaces and can be further from bathers.

 - Evenly maintained lower temps allow for a greater range of löyly from dryer to wetter steam.
-Too large of stoves cannot maintain lower temps well.
+Too large of heaters cannot maintain lower temps well.

-- If interior height is tight then a stove on the smaller side may get the stones down lower in relation to the foot bench providing a more comfortable experience while too large of a stove will have the stones up higher so bathers will have colder feet and actually be less comfortable with a larger stove than smaller.
+- If interior height is tight then a heater on the smaller side may get the stones down lower in relation to the foot bench providing a more comfortable experience while too large of a heater will have the stones up higher so bathers will have colder feet and actually be less comfortable with a larger heater than smaller.

 - Fire Hazard.
 Too large of a heater can be a potential fire hazard.